newkirkdean-hub/KIDSCLUB/KIDSCLUB Migration Context & Working Notes.md

   - Rows (est): 20,000 - 50,000 in 4 month period, we clean the detail records once they exceed 40,000+
   - Usage: read-heavy; Most writes/day of all tables
   - Sensitive columns: Member ID (Keyed To Members),
   - Tables MEMBERS and MEMTICK both must balance.
 MEMBERS has a single field Balance which is the total added and subtracted of all the detail.
-These are the only tables that must stay balanced like this.
+These are the only tables that must stay balanced like t[...]

 (For full data dictionary use docs/DATA_DICTIONARY.md)